 EU industrial policy

-The main objective of EU industrial policy is to secure the competitiveness of the Union’s industry.
-Industrial policy is closely linked to other key EU policy sectors: trade, the Single Market, R&D&I, employment, energy issues and environmental protection.
+The main objective of the European Union (EU) industrial policy is to secure the competitiveness of the Union’s industry.
+Industrial policy is closely linked to other key EU policy sectors: trade, the Single Market, research, development and innovation (R&D&I), employment, energy issues and environmental protection.

 Strategies and actors

 The The Union’s competence in industrial policy is defined in Article 173 of the Treaty on the Functioning of the European Union (TFEU).

 The Commission Directorates-General mainly concerned with industrial policy are DG GROWTH (Internal Market, Industry, Entrepreneurship and SMEs) and DG CNECT (Communications Networks, Content and Technology).

 While the policy of DG GROWTH is mainly concerned with securing the operating conditions for industries and SMEs in a rather conventional manner, DG CNECT is responsible for the digital economy, including promotion of the digitalisation of companies.
 The portfolio of Commission Vice-President Jyrki Katainen, which includes the European Fund for Strategic Investments (EFSI), is also highly important in terms of competitiveness.

 In the European Parliament industrial policy is the responsibility of the Committee on Industry, Research and Energy (ITRE).